-These old fashioned spice ice cream recipes were quite popular in Grandma's day for making frozen treats.
+These original spice ice cream recipes were quite popular in Grandma's day for making frozen treats.
 Some spicy ice cream flavors are now thought unusual while others like eggnog have become more conventional.

-Clove ice cream was much esteemed in France, and cinnamon and ginger were popular English flavors in the late 1800s, during the Victorian Era.
-Is it called "ice cream" or "spice cream"?
+Clove ice cream was much esteemed in France, while both cinnamon and ginger were popular flavors in England during the Victorian Era.
+Is it called ICE cream or SPICE cream?
 You decide!
-It's delicious either way.
+It's delicious whatever you call it.

 Mrs. Goodfellow's Cookery As It Should Be (1865)

-Pound coarsely two ounces of the best cloves in a mortar; add to it four ounces of white sugar; boil two quarts of milk and throw in the cloves and sugar mixed, let it simmer for ten minutes tightly covered; then add one quart of cream, with half a pound of white sugar, let these only scald; then press all through a hair (fine) sieve, and freeze it; a nice after dinner ice.
+Pound coarsely two ounces of the best cloves in a mortar; add to it four ounces of white sugar; boil two quarts of milk and throw in the cloves and sugar mixed, let it simmer for ten minutes tightly covered; then add one quart of cream, with half a pound of white sugar, let these only scald; then press all through a hair (fine) sieve, and freeze it; a nice after-dinner ice cream.

-Prepared in the same manner as the clove.
+Prepared in the same manner as the clove above.
 Be careful to select the best stick cinnamon and only break it; not pounded as the cloves.

 Six ounces of preserved ginger, one quart of cream, half a pint of the syrup from the ginger, sugar sufficient to sweeten it with to taste, and the juice of two lemons;